Q&A with Andrea Clapp, Tomato Breeder

 WTS: What treatments have you found effective with these?

 AC: I recommend an aspirin spray in the early part of the season to boost their immunity (sometimes neem spray), copper fungicide, or mancozeb—in that order and also depending on which disease it is.
-Allowing the plants to dry out and keeping the soil covered also help to keep soilborne pathogens down.
+Allowing the plants to dry out and keeping the soil covered also helps to keep soilborne pathogens down.

 WTS: Are there any insects you welcome in your garden?